ttom795/TobyLang/README.md

 TobyLang is a minimalist esolang that supports variable assignments, basic arithmetic, and print statements.

 This project was a test of my ability to implement parsing and evaluating expressions.
+It features a lexer, parser, and interpreter, written from scratch by myself.

 ## Example Code